Visas

 STEM professors and researchers

-• The Top-Tier Visa (탑티어 비자) pathway is open to you as of March 3, 2026.
+• The Top-Tier Visa (탑티어 비자) expansion to STEM professors and researchers takes effect June 2026 (announced March 3, 2026).

 • The entry point is the D-10-T job-seeker visa if you are not yet employed, or E-7-T if you have an offer.